ICanDoAllThingThroughChrist/swpp/spec.md

 #https://learn.co/tracks/full-stack-web-dev-with-react/sinatra/activerecord/sinatra-restful-routes
  2. NYC Playster: Join Table is similar to Orders
 22. Application Controller Implementation instead of Single Responsibility for Corneal Message to add code into Application Controller
 23. Implement User Authorization From Fwitter.
-Implement User
+Implement User in MVC and in Order MVC